AdobeDocs/app-builder/guides/tips_tricks.md

-# Tips and Tricks for Firefly Apps
+# Tips and Tricks for optimizing Firefly Apps

 There are many areas in a web app where you could optimize the way it works, such as security, performance, and operational cost, to name a few.
 Here are some tips and tricks to help you gain the most out of your Firefly application.